 “Where perfectionism exists shame is always lurking.
 Shame is the birthplace of perfectionism.”

 Well, shit.
 Here I thought perfectionism was a good thing.
 Always trying to look right, say the right thing, do the right thing, share the right pictures was all a part of my goal of happiness and fulfillment.
 Turns out perfectionism is not about self-improvement or healthy striving.
-Perfectionism is the idea that if we do everything perfectly we can avoid shame and judgement.
+Perfectionism is the idea that if we do everything perfectly we can avoid shame and judgment.
 Even celebrities who are our images of perfection come under constant judgment for the things they do, wear, and say.
-No one can avoid judgement so why perfection?
+No one can avoid judgment so why perfection?

 Today I filed a motion to enforce my rights with the family court.
 I have avoided doing this for months because it was never the right time.
 If I wasn’t going to be able to “do it all” then why bother trying?
-Two weeks ago I got an email from Aidan’s father telling me that he will be taking him to Orlando in June.
+Two weeks ago I got an email from Liam’s father telling me that he will be taking him to Orlando in June.
 Sound good, right?
 Right.
 EXCEPT that they did this already in September.
 Sure, that’s fine but he owes us thousands of dollars in child support.
-Sure, except he wants to do this a week before Aidan is on summer holiday.
+Sure, except he wants to do this a week before Liam is on summer holiday.
 Did I forget to mention he went to court to order me to put our son in preschool at age 2 just so he wasn’t at home with me?
 Oops, I forgot, that rule doesn’t apply to him.
-There is just too much there to ignore anymore and as happy as I am avoiding the inevitable return to court these things need to be on record.
+There is just too much there to ignore anymore and as happy as I am avoiding the inevitable return to court these things need to be on the record.

 For the past two weeks I have worked on a certification, or my reasons for asking for the court’s assistance.
 I didn’t know what I wanted so I just started writing.
-I went on and on about the time Aidan came home and told me his dad called him stupid and the time I asked him to install Aidan’s car seat properly and instead of fixing it he rolled his eyes and sped off.
-I wrote about Aidan telling me a story about his “mean daddy.
+I went on and on about the time Liam came home and told me his dad called him stupid and the time I asked him to install Liam’s car seat properly and instead of fixing it he rolled his eyes and sped off.
+I wrote about Liam telling me a story about his “mean daddy.
 His name is [father’s name].” it just poured out of me.
 The tales of being hit.
 The growling at me, yes, like an animal, during transitions.

 I am self-represented.
-I go before the judge by myself against my ex husband and his criminal defense attorney who helped get him out of sexual assault charges while we were still married.
+I go before the judge by myself against my ex-husband and his criminal defense attorney who helped get him out of sexual assault charges while we were still married.
 The only way I can win before the judge is to be perfect.
 I can’t slip up.
 I am an imperfect mother and a flawed human being but my heart is in the right place.
 In court, though, my expectations of myself are even higher because it’s my son’s life on the line.
 Deadlines, forms, grammar.
 I know that she sees an absurd amount of paperwork, our judge, and I can’t have mine be the stack that is flawed and incomplete.
 So far I have done everything by the book and screwed up only on minor details.

 I am learning to accept myself for being the best I can be.
 I’ve stopped hating on myself for our messy house.
 I’ve let that attempt at perfection go and though I am still not happy with its chaos or dust I no longer blame myself for not being a good enough housekeeper or for being too lazy to do better.
-I can go to a meeting, or even to our minister’s house for dinner, without putting make up on from time to time.
+I can go to a meeting, or even to our minister’s house for dinner, without putting makeup on from time to time.
 I still like to put forth the effort, but I don’t chastise myself if I don’t.
 I’m also not afraid that people will like me less if I show up that way because I am deserving of love and belonging, just as I am.
 I’m learning how to move away from negative statements about myself in general into negative statements about an action or situation.
 I am not perfect, never have been, and never will be.
 But what I WILL be is the best version of myself which is good enough.

 This blog post is not perfect.
 I’m not even sure it’s coherent but I was committed to writing tonight and I did so that is the best I can give and that is enough.